Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 <img class="common_img" src="../_static/media/chapter_9/section_16/media/image26.png"  />

-It can be seen that there are two coordinate systems in the current system, one is "world," and the other is "house."
+It can be seen that there are two coordinate systems in the current system, one is "world," and the other is "**house**."
 The relative positions between them will not change, and they are maintained by a static TF object.

 * **Program Analysis**